NLnetLabs/routinator/source/installation.rst

 Installing Specific Versions
 ----------------------------

-All new features of Routinator are built on a branch and merged via a `pull request <https://github.com/NLnetLabs/routinator/pulls>`_, allowing you to easily try them out using Cargo.
-Before every new release of Routinator, one or more release candidates are provided for testing.
+Before every new release of Routinator, one or more release candidates are provided for testing through every installation method.
+You can also install a specific version, if needed.

 .. tabs::